Aatwik25/OASIS_INFOBYTE/README.md

 3.The price of a car depends on a lot of factors like the goodwill of the brand of the car, features of the car, horsepower and the mileage it gives and many more.
 Car price prediction is one of the major research areas in machine learning.

+4.Sales prediction means predicting how much of a product people will buy based on factors such as the amount you spend to advertise your product, the segment of people you advertise for, or the platform you are advertising on about your product.